Sorry, we cannot find the resource you were looking for.

-Sport Australia will be efficient and fair when investigating and responding to any privacy complaints.
+The ASC will be efficient and fair when investigating and responding to any privacy complaints.

-Sport Australia complies with the Guidelines published by the Office of the Australian Information Commissioner in relation to complaints management.
+The ASC complies with the Guidelines published by the Office of the Australian Information Commissioner in relation to complaints management.

-Any person may also complain to the Australian Privacy Commissioner who may investigate Sport Australia’s actions.
-The Commonwealth Ombudsman may also investigate complaints about Sport Australia actions.
-However, the Commonwealth Ombudsman and the Privacy Commissioner will consult to avoid the same matter being investigated twice
+Any person may also complain to the Australian Privacy Commissioner who may investigate the ASC’s actions.
+The Commonwealth Ombudsman may also investigate complaints about ASC actions.
+However, the Commonwealth Ombudsman and the Privacy Commissioner will consult to avoid the same matter being investigated twice.

 The Privacy (Australian Government Agencies — Governance) APP Code 2017 (APP Code) requires all agencies to conduct a privacy impact assessment for all high risk privacy projects.

 A project is considered a high risk privacy project if we consider that it involves any new or changed ways of handling personal information which is likely to have a significant impact on the privacy of individuals.

 A register of privacy impact assessments conducted by us since the APP Code came into effect is below.

 Implementation of Microsoft Office 365 / Azure as a cloud service for the ASC

 For further information you can write to us at: